ElfoLiNk/dbz-play-scala-seed.g8/README.md

 You should only need to clone this project if you are modifying the giter8 template.
 For information on giter8 templates, please see http://www.foundweekends.org/giter8/

+## What's the difference from play-scala-seed?
+This project was designed to be a professional out-of-the-box template.
+The differences between this template and official [play-scala-seed](https://github.com/playframework/play-scala-seed.g8) are:

+* Formatter: code is formatted automatically by [scalafmt plugin](http://scalameta.org/scalafmt/);

 ## Running

 If you want to create a project: